-You can pay your plan premium by check on a monthly, quarterly, semi-annually (every 6 months), or yearly basis.
+You can pay your Part D late enrollment penalty by check on a monthly, quarterly, semiannually (every 6 months), or yearly basis.
 Checks are to be made payable to ATRIO Health Plans (not Medicare or CMS).
 Each month on or around the 5th we will send you a statement telling you how much you owe for that month's penalty and payment is due by the 25th of that month.
 For example, your statement for the month of March will be mailed by March 5th and will be due no later than March 25th for your March penalty.